rladies/rladiesguide/content/about/globalteam/index.en.md

 need to have vacations, free-time and focus on other aspects of your life.
 The hours spent on R-Ladies work should happen when you are truly available to do them.
-We do ask those that are seeking to join the Global Team commit to one year of service (of course, we would understand if life interrupts this commitment), and an estimate of the weekly time commitment is 1 to 4 hours a week.
+We do ask those that are seeking to join the Global Team commit to one year of service (of course, we would understand if life interrupts this commitment), and an estimated weekly time commitment is 1 to 4 hours a week.
 In addition, the needs of the specific roles may vary: some volunteers work on a weekly, monthly, or quarterly basis due to natural workload fluctuations.